- Who We Are

 Susan has a B.A. in political science and international studies from the Ohio State University.
 She received her master's degree in public policy and women's studies from George Washington University.

-Ms. Markham’s work has taken her to over 35 countries around the world where she has conducted trainings, facilitated working groups, engaged political parties and civil society organizations and addressed numerous conferences on the importance and best practices of increasing women’s involvement in the political process.
-She will be integral in helping USAID to improve the lives and livelihoods of women and girls around the world.
+Susan’s work has taken her to over 50 countries around the world where she has conducted trainings, facilitated working groups, engaged political parties and civil society organizations and addressed numerous conferences on the importance and best practices of increasing women’s involvement in the political process.